 Adding the imported file to a configuration

-After importing the .csv data they are made available in the Configuration module.
-This mean that you can edit the configuration you want to add the data to and add a new Field that contains .csv data.
+After importing the .csv data, they are made available in the Configuration module.
+This means that you can edit the configuration you want to add the data to and add a new Field that contains .csv data.

 Use the Content area of the configuration being edited to look for the uploaded data by typing